ropfuscator/ropfuscator/README.md

 #### Step 2: Add ROPfuscator cache repository to Nix's channels (optional)

-This step allows to leverage ROPfuscator cache repository to avoid recompiling the project and all its dependencies from scratch.
-This step is obviously optional but recommended.
+This step allows leveraging ROPfuscator's cache repository to avoid recompiling the project and all its dependencies from scratch.
+This step is optional but recommended.

 To enable ROPfuscator's cache, first install `cachix`: